MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbuilder_addargument_767255172.md

 ## -description

-Adds an argument composed of a key/value pair to an app notification.
+Adds an argument composed of a key/value pair to the XML payload for an app notification.

 ## -parameters